 Steven Waggoner, MD, is Division Chief, Gynecologic Oncology, at UH Seidman Cancer Center, and Professor, Obstetrics and Gynecology, at Case Western Reserve University School of Medicine.

 Dr. Waggoner is board certified in obstetrics and gynecology as well as gynecologic oncology.
 His special interests include gynecologic oncology, cervical dysplasia, minimally invasive / endoscopic surgery, oncofertility, hospice and palliative medicine, and complementary and integrative medicine.
-He joined the UH Case Medical Center staff in 2002.
+He joined the UH Cleveland Medical Center staff in 2002.

 Dr. Waggoner completed his undergraduate work at University of Puget Sound and earned his medical degree from University of Washington in Seattle.
 He served a residency in obstetrics and gynecology at University of Chicago and a fellowship in gynecologic oncology at Georgetown University.